Skip to main content

 Eligibility: Employees working 35 hours per week over 9 months are eligible for LTD coverage.

 Eligible employees are provided Long-term Disability Insurance (LTD) through Unum Insurance at no cost.
 This insurance provides income replacement benefits of up to 60% of base monthly earnings (maximum monthly benefits of $15,000).
 LTD insurance payments begin after a 180-day elimination period (considered Short-Term Disability) for a qualified medical condition which causes the employee an inability to perform the essential functions of their job resulting in a loss in earnings.
 LTD payments provide an income-replacement component, and a retirement plan contribution component.
 The duration of benefit payments depends on the age at which disability begins and may continue until Social Security Normal Retirement Age.
+(An EoI form must be completed and reviewed by UNUM prior to the approval of the increased life insurance amount.)

 For details regarding Long Term Disability insurance coverage, please refer to the Certificate of Coverage.